OlympusDAO-Education/Documentation/using-the-website/bonds/README.md

 # Purchasing A Bond \(1, 1\)

 Bonds allow users to buy OHM from the protocol at a discount by trading it against i\) liquidity \(LP tokens\) or ii\) other assets.
-The former are called [liquidity bonds](https://docs.olympusdao.finance/references/glossary#liquidity-bonds) and the latter [reserve bonds](https://docs.olympusdao.finance/references/glossary#reserve-bonds).
+The former are called [liquidity bonds](../../references/glossary.md#liquidity-bonds) and the latter [reserve bonds](../../references/glossary.md#reserve-bonds).

 Bonds take a variable amount of time to vest, called the vesting period.
-During this period, the OHM tokens given as payout to the bonder are staked but locked.
+During this period, the OHM tokens given as payout to the bonder are staked and locked.
-Afterwards, the bonder can claim the OHM in full.
+After the vesting period is expired, the bonder can claim the OHM in full.

 Liquidity bonds help the protocol to accumulate and lock liquidity, while reserve bonds allow the protocol to grow its treasury.